SunboX/PhoneGap-Plugin-SplashScreen/README.md

 The SplashScreen.js is generally moved into the www folder manually and NOT a part of the XCode project.
 You can do this on the file-system directly by copying the file over.
 Be sure to include the SplashScreen.js with a script tag in your html file that will interact with it, and do this AFTER including phonegap.js

+Known Bugs
+---

+There´s a flickering caused by an delay, where PhoneGaps original loading screen gets hidden and this SplashScreen gets shown.

 License
 ---